 - Would it make sense to change shifts to a time when your partner can be at home to care for your child?

-Talking to your boss about family-friendly work options
+Talking to your employer about family-friendly work options

-You might feel a bit nervous about asking your boss for flexible arrangements.
+You might feel a bit nervous about asking your employer or manager for family-friendly arrangements.
 Here are a few ideas to help you out.

-Think about exactly what it is you want.
+Think about exactly what you want.
 Then think about it from your manager’s point of view – does it seem practical?
 Try to come up with some reasons your suggestion is good for the business as well as for you.
 Consider any problems your boss might have with your idea, and try to think of solutions.

 Other people at your work might have flexible arrangements.
-Try talking to your workmates about how it’s working and what they proposed to their boss.
-If their arrangements are working out well, you could talk to their boss about the best ways to approach your manager.
+Try talking to your workmates about how it’s working and how they handled it with their managers.
+If their arrangements are working out well, you could talk to their managers about the best ways to approach yours.

 If you’re a member of a union, your union might have suggestions for you.

 Try to approach negotiations calmly.
-If you’re very nervous or think you might get defensive or angry, think about writing to your manager instead of arranging a meeting.
+If you’re very nervous or think you might get defensive or angry, think about writing to your manager first, instead of arranging a meeting.

 Ask for a little more than you want.
 Leave yourself space to be negotiated down.